High-Grade Gold Discovery with Large Defined Footprint

 3Economics are construction forward and assumes no initial capital is spent in advance of a construction decision.

-Planning for the project will be focused on ensuring responsible environmental management and social development in-line with industry best practices.
-DPM is committed to working closely with local communities around the Čoka Rakita project to understand and support local development opportunities, with a focus on maximizing benefits of the project for Serbia.
+DPM is committed to working closely with local communities around the Čoka Rakita project to understand priorities and support local development opportunities, with a focus on maximizing benefits of the project for Serbia.